IETF-Hackathon/mDNSResponder/README.md

 However, the intended goal is not that end users and network administrators build and install their own DNS-SD Discovery Proxies.
-The intended goal is that vendors making Wi-Fi Access Points, routers, and home gateways, add this capability to their products.
+The intended goal is that vendors making Wi-Fi Access Points, routers, and home gateways add this capability to their products.
 If you work for one of these vendors, and want to add DNS-SD Discovery Proxy capability to your products, please contact us for help about how to do that.